cyberphor/knowledge-base/azure/architecture/management-infrastructure/README.md

 ## Accounts
 An Azure account is a globally unique identity that represents a customer (e.g., an individual or business).
 Azure accounts are used to manage Azure subscriptions and management groups.

 ## Scope
 A scope is one or more resources.
 For example, subscriptions, management groups, resource groups, and resources are all scopes.
-Scopes are protected using [Role-based Access Control (RBAC)](/security/concepts/access-control/README.md#role-based-access-control) and the [Azure Resource Manager](/azure/architecture/management-infrastructure/resource-manager/README.md).
+Scopes are protected using the [Azure Resource Manager](/azure/architecture/management-infrastructure/resource-manager/README.md).

 ### Subscriptions
 A subscription is a organizational unit used for managing billing and resource groups.
 For example, a business could organize billing and resources for each of their deparments using subscriptions (e.g., the "cyber security" subscription includes a "threat hunting" resource group and is paid for using the CISO's company credit card).